yuehniu/homepage/index.md

 layout: home
 ---

+PhD candidate in Dept of ECE at University of Southern California (USC).

 ## Bio
   Yue (Julien) Niu is a Ph.D. candidate at the University of Southern California (USC), working with Professor [Salman Avestimehr](https://www.avestimehr.com/),